forbearing/k8s/README.md

 - How to watch k8s resources.
 - dynamic informer usage.

-### deployment handler examples.
+### deployment handler examples:

-Its a typed handler that use typed client(clientset) to create/update/patch/delete/get/list typed resources(such like deployments, pods, etc.).
+Its a typed handler that use typed client(clientset) to create/update/patch/delete/get/list typed resources(such ass deployments, pods, etc.).

 - [How to create deployment resources inside cluster or outside cluster.](./examples/deployment/deployment_create.go)
 - [How to update deployment resources inside cluster or outside cluster.](./examples/deployment/deployment_update.go)